Introduction to JSON in Python

 My_json = json.load( Mason )

-In parenthesis, write the name of the file you want to load.
+In parentheses, write the name of the file you want to load.

 3. Perform Operations on It

-JSON format is like dictionaries of python with some minor differences.
-We can perform several operations that we can perform on python dictionaries like viewing datasets, using loops, changing values, aggregating different keys to create a new key, etc.
+JSON format is like the dictionaries of Python, with some minor differences.
+We can perform several operations that we can perform on Python dictionaries, like viewing datasets, using loops, changing values, aggregating different keys to create a new key, etc.

 4. Return JSON Format from Python

-When we load the JSON file into python, it is converted to python readable format and is being worked upon.
+When Python loads the JSON file, it converts it into a readable format and works on it.
 Once the file is ready, it is again converted to the original JSON format.

 Syntax: